IT Basics

 U-M Resources

 The threat landscape is constantly changing.
 To address this, the University has departments that keep up with all the changes and provide information and tips to the U-M community.
 Some of the issues tracked include phishing, virus outbreaks, security updates for operating systems and applications, and hoaxes.
-The links below and to the right point to some of the security services offered by the University.
+The links below point to some of the security services offered by the University.

 -